Boeing and the airlines seek massive bailout; critics ask about sharing the benefit

 U.S. airlines are also seeking over $50 billion in financial assistance, including grants, tax relief and government-backed loans.

-That’s hard to swallow for critics of big business, who point to the billions of dollars in profits both the U.S. airlines and Boeing have made over the past decade — profits that management used in good measureto pay tens of millions of dollars to top executives, to juice the stock price with massive share buybacks and to deliver handsome dividends to shareholders.
+That’s hard to swallow for critics of big business, who point to the billions of dollars in profits both the U.S. airlines and Boeing have made over the past decade — profits that management used in good measure to pay tens of millions of dollars to top executives, to juice the stock price with massive share buybacks and to deliver handsome dividends to shareholders.

 But even critics of Boeing’s intense focus on rewarding shareholders see little alternative in the current emergency — though they urge that Congress attach conditions to any bailout.